VedAstro/Vedic-Astrology-AI-MCP-Server/README.md

 1. Open Cursor and go to **Settings** > **MCP**
 2. Click **"Add new MCP server"**
-3. Set Type to **http**, Name to **vedastro**, and paste the URL
+3. Set Type to **http**, Name to **vedastro**, and paste the appropriate URL below
-4. For unlimited access, add your API key in headers
-5. Ask in chat: *"Get Vedic horoscope predictions for someone born on 25/10/1992 at 14:30 in Mumbai"*
+4. Ask in chat: *"Get Vedic horoscope predictions for someone born on 25/10/1992 at 14:30 in Mumbai"*

 **Free Tier** (5 requests/minute):
 ```json